Superyou/papers/asplos_rebuttal.md

 * **QG1: Impact on the directory structure?**

+We also made corresponding changes in directory to support the speculative states in cache hiearchy.
+We did not show all the details because of the limit on pages.

 * **QG2: Size of CBF?**

+The size of the L2SpecBuf is about (# o f cores)×(# o f LQ entries) x (# of size of each entry) which is around 8MB in our setting.
+The overhead of CBF are mainly due to the hash number, which is negligible compared with the size of L2SpecBuf.

 * **QG3: Branch predictor?**

+We use the default Tournament Predictor in gem5.
+We can also change it into bi_model or 2-bit predictor in the setting but the results are indeed different.

 * **QG4: Why CleanupSpec performs poorly on "facesim"?**

+It is indeed a weird data point.
+The performance of CleanupSpec is highly relied on the misprediction rates and we found that the misprediction rate of facesim is  about 0.8%, the highest among other benchmarks.
+Another resonable guess is the concurrent speedup operation among different cores incurs consecutive stalls during the execution.